nickspiel/important-message/README.md

 # Important Announcement

-Create presentations the in similar to the Victorian Governments coronavirus announcement messages.
+Send _"important"_ messages to your friends, family and colleagues in the of style the Victorian Governments coronavirus announcement messages.

 ### [Create a presentation](https://important-message.netlify.app/)